Healthy Homes Assessment Longlands

 What We Do

-We value your money We conduct comprehensive examinations to ensure you don’t receive any expensive or unwelcome unpleasant surprises, so you can relax and focus on the fun aspects of owning or purchasing the home.
+We value your money We conduct comprehensive examinations to ensure you don’t be faced with any costly or unexpected expenses, which means you are able to relax and focus on the enjoyable aspects of buying or owning your own house.

-We specialise in a range of solutions to make sure that you are fully aware of the state of any property you may be considering buying or selling as well as additional services.
+We specialise in a range of solutions to ensure that you are completely aware of the state of any property you may be looking to purchase or sell in addition to other services.

-We have a systematic method of conducting your house inspection and the most up-to-date software technology with digital photos embedded into the reports, you can actually see any issues discovered.
-Because of our detailed report, it is no wonder that we receive so many clients who recommend our service to family and acquaintances.
+With our systemised approach to your property inspection and the latest in technology for software that incorporates digital images into the document, you are able to actually see any issues that could be discovered.
+With our detailed reporting it’s no wonder that we receive so many clients who recommend our services to their family and friends.

 • Pre Purchase & Pre Sale Reports